 Work as a courier was of course a high-risk affair.
 On one mission in June 1940, he was caught by the Gestapo and tortured.
 Unsuccessfully attempting suicide in captivity, he slit his wrists.
 He was sent to to a prison hospital from which he escaped.
 Karski lived underground in Warsaw in 1941-1942.
 Prior to his last mission as a courier, Karski met with Jewish leaders, whose message he solemnly promised to convey to the West.

 He visited the Warsaw ghetto in October 1942.
-This did not, in Karski’s words, present any special difficulty; the area of the ghetto had shrunk after the deportations of June-September 1942; the tramways crossed the ghetto reach the streets which had been taken over by the “Aryans.”
+This did not, in Karski’s words, present any special difficulty; the area of the ghetto had shrunk after the deportations of June-September 1942.
+The tramways that crossed the ghetto reached the streets which had been taken over by the “Aryans.”
 Elsewhere one could enter or leave the ghetto through the cellars of houses which served as the ghetto wall.

 Karski informed Laqueur that he was taken to a shop nearby the Belzec death camp by a Jewish, but “Aryan-looking,” contact.
-There he was approached by a contact who provided both a uniform (of an Estonian guard) and a permit.
+The contact provided both a uniform (of an Estonian guard) and a permit.
 He entered Belzec with his contact through a side gate.
 There he saw “bedlam” — the ground littered with weakened bodies, hundreds of Jews packed into railway cars covered with a layer of quicklime.
 The cars were closed and moved outside the camp; after some time they were opened, the corpses burned and the cars returned to the camp to fetch new cargo.

 After watching the scene for some time he began to lose his nerve.
 He wanted to escape and walked quickly to the nearest gate.
 His companion approached Karski and harshly shouted: “Follow me at once!”
 They went through the same side gate they had entered and were not stopped.